rofrol/easy_setup/doc/idea.md

   - `Artifact > Ouput directory` remove `SNAPSHOT` from path, so it looks like `C:\projects\xbg-pa\pa-web\target\pa-web`
   - `Modules > pa-web > Sources`: unexclude `target/frontend` and mark it as `Resources`

+After choosing war, you can set addtional options in `Server` tab

+- `On 'Update' action > Update resources`
+- `On frame deactivation > Update resources`

 ### Gulp